jsdelivr/jsdelivr/README.md

 Unlike the competition, jsDelivr uses multiple CDN providers which results in best possible uptime and performance.
 We currently use [MaxCDN][7] and [CloudFlare][8].

-On top of CDN providers, jsDelivr also utilizes custom servers in locations where CDNs don't have points of presence to further optimize the speed of file downloads for users on those locations.
+On top of CDN providers, jsDelivr also utilizes custom servers in locations where CDNs don't have points of presence to further optimize the speed of file downloads for users near those locations.

-If a CDN or custom server goes down, websites that use jsDelivr won't have any issues, because all traffic will be instantly redirected to remaining operational providers.
+If a CDN or custom server goes down, websites that use jsDelivr won't have any issues because all traffic will be instantly redirected to remaining operational providers.

 Smart Load Balancing